Romanian War of Independence: Naval operations

 The Romanian Navy consisted of three gunboats: Ştefan cel Mare, România and Fulgerul and one spar torpedo boat, Rândunica.
 The three gunboats displaced 352, 130 and 85 tons respectively. Ştefan cel Mare and România were each armed with four guns and Fulgerul with one gun.
 Despite its inferiority on paper, the Romanian Navy destroyed many Turkish river gunboats.

 According to the Russian-Romanian treaty signed in April that year, the Romanian spar torpedo boat Rândunica served under joint Romanian-Russian command.
 She was also known as Tsarevich by the Russians.
 Her crew consisted of two Russian Lieutenants, Dubasov and Shestakov, and three Romanians: Major Murgescu (the official liaison officer with the Russian headquarters), an engine mechanic and a navigator.
 The attack of Rândunica took place during the night of 25–26 May 1877, near Măcin.
 As she was approaching the Ottoman monitor Seyfi, the latter fired three rounds at her without any effect.
 Before she could fire the fourth round, Rândunicas spar struck her between the midships and the stern.
-A powerful explosion followed, with debris from the Ottoman warship raising up to 40 meters in the air.
+A powerful explosion followed, with debris from the Ottoman warship rising up to 40 meters in the air.
 The half-sunk monitor then re-opened fire, but was struck once again, with the same devastating effects.
 The crew of Seyfi subsequently fired their rifles at Rândunica, as the latter was retreating and their monitor was sinking.
 Following this action, Ottoman warships throughout the remainder of the war would always retreat upon sighting spar torpedo boats.
 The Russian Lieutenants Dubasov and Shestakov were decorated with the Order of St. George, while Major Murgescu was decorated with the Order of Saint Vladimir as well as the Order of the Star of Romania.
 Rândunica was returned to full Romanian control in 1878, after the Russian ground forces had finished crossing the Danube.Cristian Crăciunoiu, Romanian navy torpedo boats, Modelism, 2003, pp. 13-18 The Ottoman monitor Seyfi was a 400-ton ironclad warship, with a maximum armor thickness of 76 mm and armed with two 120 mm guns.

 Another Ottoman monitor, the Podgoriçe, was shelled and sunk by Romanian coastal artillery on 7 November 1877.